Ionic Vue

 Note

-To be able to run Ionic apps on mobile devices, you must install the Alan button as the Web Component using the following packages: @alan-ai/alan-button and @alan-ai/cordova-plugin-alan-voice.
+To be able to run Ionic apps on mobile devices, you must install the Alan AI button as the Web Component using the following packages: @alan-ai/alan-button and @alan-ai/cordova-plugin-alan-voice.
 Do not use the @alan-ai/alan-sdk-web package: it is intended for non cross-platform web apps and pages.

 Step 3.
-Add the Alan button
+Add the Alan AI button

-1. In the main.ts file, import the Alan button component and bind it to the window object:
+1. In the main.ts file, import the Alan AI button component and bind it to the window object:

 main.ts

-// Importing the Alan button component
+// Importing the Alan AI button component

 import {